- Dagley Lane

 The scheme involved reconfiguring and partially signalising the junction to enable traffic to turn right when exiting the car park, therefore easing the pressure on the gyratory and making the car park more attractive to potential users.

-Construction of the scheme was substantially complete by May 2018.
+Construction of the scheme was completed in May 2018.

 5. A25 Cycle Corridor

 The existing off-road shared-use pedestrian and cycle facility along the A25 was improved as part of the Local Sustainable Transport Fund in 2014/15, however there were a number areas along the route that could not be upgraded to a desirable standard at the time.
 As such, there are sections of the route that are incomplete and act as 'gaps' in the network where cyclists must dismount or join the road.